INVESTMENT FOCUS-Destination 2013? China, Japan, BRICs and Med

 “European assets strike back,” declared Societe Generale strategist Alain Bokobza and team, whose top trades for 2013 involve buying the EuroSTOXX 50 against the U.S. S&P 500 and buying Spanish debt versus low-risk German bunds.

-Of course, there’s always a wild card - usually for the very brave.
+There’s always a wild card, usually for the very brave.
 As speculation grows of a market-friendly replacement for ailing populist President Hugo Chavez, Venezuela’s tiny stock market was the white-knuckle bet of 2012.

 If you could even get in there, and skirt the risk of nationalisation or even police raids on currency brokers, it would have tripled your money in dollar terms since January.